 2) Commit to a marriage that sets an example to others of how to live and to love

-Now in their fifth year of marriage they have stepped away from a more structured life in order to take to the open road eager for new adventure in every day.
-They are certain of the plans they have made, but know that plans are deliberately indefinite.
+They are now in their seventh year of marriage.
+And they have taken to the open road eager for new adventure in every day.
+They are certain of the plans they have made but know that plans are deliberately indefinite.
 It is more to travel than to arrive.

 Life has become their adventure and they find joy and purpose in sharing the adventure with others along the way.